| All pages

 my father, is a matter of much uncertainty, pray say every thing

-that is kind to your good father and mother, and to Belle; and
+that is kind to your good father and mother, and to

 also at Spilsby.
 They must not think I love them leƒs, because a